Award Winning Bathroom Remodel Design Company

 LOOK TO THE FLOOR

-Many older Americans as well as young children and those on certain medications struggle with balance and mobility.
-Floors often get wet in the bathroom and can represent a slip and fall hazard.
+Many older Americans, as well as young children and those on certain medications, struggle with balance and mobility.
+Floors often get wet in the bathroom and can represent a slip-and-fall hazard.
 Lower the risk of a painful or injurious fall by choosing flooring that incorporates smaller tiles or thicker grout lines, which will both promote better traction.
 If your existing floor is highly slick when wet, you can put down a coat of grit or resin to improve purchase or simply add no-slip mats.

 GET A TALL TOILET

 Everyone has to use the toilet, but for individuals who have difficulty standing and sitting, a normal toilet can represent a big challenge.
 Standard toilets sit at 14 or 15 inches, lower than the average chair.
 Make the process easier by purchasing a 16-inch or 18-inch toilet that does not require the individual to sit as deeply.
-We also recommend adding a grab bar near the toilet for extra assistance lowering and standing.
+We also recommend adding a grab bar near the toilet for extra assistance in lowering and standing.

 INSTALL A WALK-IN SHOWER